BalintMendli/clonebook/README.md

   - Send / Accept a friend request.
   - Get notification from friend requests
   - Delete existing friends.
-  - Feed with own and friends' posts only.
+  - Feed with his own and friends' posts only.

 ## Data model